Election-Tech-Initiative/electionguard-api-python/README.md

 ### Interacting with the API

 There is a [Postman]() collection and environment included.
 Ensure the API is running on your desired port, and import the files in `.postman` into your postman environment.

-Execute each of the requests in order.
+The API loads `election` and `ElectionGuardConfig` values in diffferent ways.
+On startup, the `ElectionGuardController` searches for these files on the file system.
+They can also be overwritten bby calling `InitializeEncryption`.
+Lastly, these configuration values can be provided with specific request bodies where relevant to override the cached values for that request only.

+#### Test the Compl[ete workflow

+You can test the entire workflow, which overwrites the sample data with new encryption keys.

+To test the primary workflow, which interacts wiht the file system, execute the postman requests in the following order:

+- `1.
+Create Election`
+- `2.a Initialize Encryption via Body` (to override the default election.json and election.cojnfig.json files)
+- `3.a Encrypt Ballot (Individual)`
+- `3.b Encrypt Ballots (Set)`
+- `4.a Load Ballots` (optional, if you wish to test loading the ballots)
+- `5.
+Record Ballots`
+- `6.
+Tally Votes`

+#### Test Encrypting Ballots

+This test simulates encrypting ballots on a Ballot Marking Device.

+Encrypting Ballots can be done using the provided sample files in the `data/` folder.

+Reset your postman environment variables to the default ones included in the repo, if you ran the previous test.

+- `3.a Encrypt Ballot (Individual)`
+- `3.b Encrypt Ballots (Set)`
+- `4.a Load Ballots`

+Verify that the loaded ballots match the encrypted ballots.

+#### Test Loading and Decrypting Ballots

+This test simulates loading ballots from a Ballot Marking Device and decrypting the results.

+Reset your postman environment variables to the default ones included in the repo, if you ran the previous test.

+- `4.a Load Ballots`
+- `5.
+Record Ballots`
+- `6.
+Tally Votes`

+Verify that a tally result is returned and matches the data in `data/tallies.sample.response.json`

 ## Key concepts